America’s Top Ten Unisex

 Our method was to place names in “bands,” or ranges, so we can see where both male and female usage of a name is popular.
 Band 1 is the top 100; band 2 the top 200, and so on.
 When there is more than one name in a band, then we used actual raw numbers to rank those names.

 According to the latest data, the most popular unisex baby name in America is Jordan.
 The names Alexis and Angel round out the top three unisex names.
-To the right are the top ten unisex names as of 2005 in the United States:
+Below are the top ten unisex names as of 2005 in the United States:

 As you can see, 4 of the 10, Angel, Jayden, Cameron, and Jaden, tilt sharply toward male usage.
 Three names, Alexis, Taylor, and Avery lean clearly female, while Jordan and Riley are popular names for both boys and girls.